this building, originally maastricht’s municipal gas factory, was built in 1912 to replace the city’s earlier gas factory located close by.

 situation 2014

-The plans for the relocation of the landing of the Noorderbrug initially assumed the demolition of the national monument.
-In consultation with the Cultural Heritage Agency and various organizations in Maastricht, it was decided to slightly shift the route of the landing, so that part of the building could be preserved.
+initial plans for the relocation of the noorderbrug landing included the demolition of the national monument. however, following consultations with the cultural heritage agency and various organisations in maastricht, plans for the landing were adjusted slightly to allow part of the building to be preserved.

 situation 2019